oril1234/React-Tasks-And-Posts-Management/README.md

 The app admin can:
 - Assign tasks to users, as well as update their details and status if completed.
 - document posts created by users, as well as edit their details.
-- Add/Delete users, as well as update their personal details..
+- Add/Delete users, as well as update their personal details.

 ## Setup And Installation